EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ### To execute:

-The program expects the following arguments:

- * `edgelist.txt` that should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space;
+The program expects the following arguments: `edgelist.txt` that should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space);

 As an example, one can run the following command: